manconi/agn-psr-nn-classification/README.md

 This repository contains the full list of the neural network predictions for the classes (AGN, PSR, YNG, MSP) of unlabelled sources in the 4FGL-DR2 catalog as obtained in the work: arXiv:XXXX

-'Classification of Fermi-LAT sources with machine learning using energy and time spectra'
+'Classification of Fermi-LAT sources with deep learning using energy and time spectra'

 by Thorben Finke, Michael Kraemer, Silvia Manconi (Institute for Theoretical Particle Physics and Cosmology, RWTH Aachen University).